MicrosoftDocs/VBA-Docs/Language/Concepts/Forms/adjust-horizontal-and-vertical-spacing-between-controls.md

    - **Decrease**, to decrease the space between controls by one grid block.

    - **Remove**, to remove the space between controls.
-The controls do not overlap, but are immediately adjacent to each other.
+The controls don't overlap, but are immediately adjacent to each other.

 ## See also